RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 channel abundance and survivability for a single species of mechanosensitive channel.
-While the measurement of channel copy number was performed at the level of single cells using super-resolution microscopy, survivability after an osmotic downshock was assessed in bulk plating assays which rely on serial dilutions of a shocked culture followed by counting the number of resulting colonies after incubation.
+While the measurement of channel copy number was performed at the level of single cells using super-resolution microscopy, survivability after a hypo-osmotic shock was assessed in bulk plating assays which rely on serial dilutions of a shocked culture followed by counting the number of resulting colonies after incubation.
 Such bulk assays have long been the standard for querying cell viability after an osmotic challenge.
 While